timopaehrisch/pyBTCProxy/README.md

 journalctl -f -u pybtcproxy -n 20
 ```

-Depending on the log_level configuration value pyBTCProxy will be either pretty noisy on 'debug' or very quiet on 'info'.
+The verbosity of pyBTCProxy depends on the log_level configuration value.
+Setting it to 'debug' will result in extensive logging, while setting it to 'info' will keep the logging minimal.

-A typical log output for a successful proxy operation/block download initiation would look like this (log_level = info):
+A typical log output for a successful proxy operation and block download initiation would resemble the following (assuming log_level is set to 'info'):

 ```
 Mar 24 00:07:13 localhost python3[935646]: INFO:RpcProxy:🐙 Block 0000000000000000000228aea9b002ee968f2a7e560a448530c33488d8f50b3d Download initiated from peer 596 / lnw64dqngd....ru72vtyd.onion:8333
 Mar 24 00:07:14 localhost python3[935646]: INFO:RpcProxy:🎯 Block 0000000000000000000228aea9b002ee968f2a7e560a448530c33488d8f50b3d Download initiated from peer 339 / 24.x.y.3:8333
 ```

-Here, lightningd tries to retrieve a block three times: The first two tries fail and pyBTCProxy initiates a block download from a random peer bitcoind is connected to.
-The third try does not produce any log output, as the block has been downloaded in the meantime and was successfully returned to lightningd.
+In this scenario, lightningd attempts to retrieve a block three times: The initial two attempts fail, prompting pyBTCProxy to initiate a block download from a random peer connected to bitcoind.
+During the third attempt, no log output is generated, indicating that the block has been successfully downloaded in the interim and returned to lightningd.